 A feed which allows you to collate information from other sources in one place.
 Think of an RSS feed as a constant news feed taken from your favourite places, whether that be BBC news or Twitter.
 Many argue that RSS stands for ‘Really Simple Syndication’.

-A collaboration between Google, Microsoft and Yahoo! to provide a mark up language.
+A collaboration between Google, Microsoft and Yahoo! and Yandex to provide a mark up language.

 Taking content from another website and placing it on your website (or another).
 This is often completed by automated bots.
 Whilst scraping content is not necessarily spammy, scraping content and then ‘spinning’ it as your own is considered to be spam.